gabriellawong/pyiat/docs/userguide.rst

 - name of the column containing block number and
 - a list of which 4 blocks to score

-It will return a dataframe containing error percentages, percentages of too fast/too slow trials, poor performance flags (e.g. a subject made more errors than the cutoff for poor performance) and D scores.

 ::

     d1=pyiat.analyze_iat(d,subject='subjnum',rt='latency',condition='condition',correct='correct',cond1='Death/Not Me,Life/Me',cond2='Life/Not Me,Death/Me',block='block',blocks=[2,3,5,6])

+It will return a dataframe containing error percentages, percentages of too fast/too slow trials, poor performance flags (e.g. a subject made more errors than the cutoff for poor performance) and D scores.

-To run an unweighted IAT scoring algorithm just add the argument 'weighted = True'.
+|  To run an unweighted IAT scoring algorithm just add the argument 'weighted = False'.
 The unweighted algorithm will not provide output by block.

 ::

-    d1=pyiat.analyze_iat(d,subject='subjnum',rt='latency',condition='condition',correct='correct',cond1='Death/Not Me,Life/Me',cond2='Life/Not Me,Death/Me', weighted=True)
+    d1=pyiat.analyze_iat(d,subject='subjnum',rt='latency',condition='condition',correct='correct',cond1='Death/Not Me,Life/Me',cond2='Life/Not Me,Death/Me', weighted=False)

 Examples
 ------------------------------------------------